umutesa/Time_Series_Prediction/README.md

 ## Objectives

-Objectiv 1 : Forecast the USD/ZAR exchange rate using past values and time-lagged features.
+Objective 1 : Forecast the USD/ZAR exchange rate using past values and time-lagged features.
 Objective 2 : Compare and evaluate model performance across ANN, RNN, LSTM, and GRU architectures.

 **Artificial Neural Networks (ANNs)**: ANNs are neural networks inspired by the human brain that consist of layers of interconnected nodes (neurons) designed to process data in a feed forward manner and identify patterns.
 ANNs adjust their weights during training through backpropagation and gradient descent to minimize errors, enabling accurate predictions on new data.
   - Feed-forward multilayer perceptron (MLP)